-- 1. Shut off all other gas fired appliances. - 2.
-Start the furnace and allow it to run for at least three minutes. - 3.
-Measure the time (in seconds) required for the gas meter to complete one revolution. - 4.
-Convert the time per revolution to cubic feet of gas per hour using Table 11. - 5.
+- 4. Convert the time per revolution to cubic feet of gas per hour using Table 11. - 5.
 Multiply the gas flow rate in cubic feet per hour by the heating value of the gas in Btu per cubic foot to obtain the firing rate in Btu per hour.
-Example: - Time for 1 revolution of a gas meter with a 1 cubic foot dial = 40 seconds. - From Table 11 read 90 cubic feet per hour of gas. - Heating value of the gas (obtained from gas supplier) = 1040 Btu per cubic foot. - Firing rate = 1040 x 90 = 93,600 Btuh. - 6.
-Adjustments to the firing rate can be made by adjusting the gas manifold pressure.
+Example: - Time for 1 revolution of a gas meter with a 1 cubic foot dial = 40 seconds. - From Table 11 read 90 cubic feet per hour of gas. - Heating value of the gas (obtained from gas supplier) = 1040 Btu per cubic foot. - Firing rate = $1040 \times 90 = 93,600 \text{ Btuh.}$ - Adjustments to the firing rate can be made by adjusting the gas manifold pressure.
 See the High Altitude Application section for additional information of firing rate at elevations above 2000 ft.

 The manifold pressure must be set to the appropriate value for your installation.
 Refer to either Table 6 for natural gas or Table 7 for LP/ propane gas to verify the manifold pressure setting required for your particular installation.
-To adjust the manifold pressure, remove the regulator cap and turn the adjusting screw clockwise to increase pressure or counter-clockwise to reduce pressure.
+To adjust the manifold pressure, remove the regulator cap and turn the adjusting screw clockwise to increase pressure or counterclockwise to reduce pressure.
 Replace the regulator cap after adjustments are complete.